vkhazin/revize-ubuntu-nginx-reverse-proxy/readme.md

 ## Setup

 * Launch a new instance of Ubuntu 18.04 on a public subnet
-* Configure a security group to allow tcp:80 traffic
+* Configure a security group to allow tcp:80 and tcp:443 traffic
 * Login to the newly launched instance using ssh
 * Clone the repository: `git clone https://github.com/vkhazin/revize-ubuntu-nginx-reverse-proxy.git`
 * Run the setup: `cd ./revize-ubuntu-nginx-reverse-proxy && chmod +x ./setup.sh && ./setup.sh`